 Understanding forest loss and its drivers: Deforestation and degradation of tropical forests are major drivers of carbon emissions.
-Uncertainty around forest loss drivers, in particular whether restoration or avoided deforestation/degradation projects lead to increased forest loss outside the project area, are a major impediment to scaling forest carbon credits.
-PANGEA’s pairing of remote sensing data with field measurements of land use, land management strategies, and parcel delineation will allow an improved understanding of the dynamic land use baseline that hampers forest carbon credit scaling.
+Uncertainty around forest loss drivers, in particular whether restoration or avoided deforestation/degradation projects lead to increased forest loss outside the project area (leakage), is a major impediment to scaling forest carbon credits.
+PANGEA’s pairing of remote sensing data with field measurements of land use, land management strategies, and parcel delineation will improve understanding of the dynamic land use baseline that hampers forest carbon credit scaling.
 PANGEA’s work will also improve the accuracy of deforestation and degradation alerts that are used to track illegal logging and other enforcement activities.